alecks/infpi/README.md

 ```
 #### Package structure

-The script expects the archive to have at least a `bin` or `lib` directory or at least one executable.
-In the case that there is a bin or lib directory, all directories in the archive is copied into your `~/.local` folder.
+The script expects the archive to have at least a `bin` directory or at least one executable.
+In the case that there is a bin directory, all directories in the archive is copied into your `~/.local` folder.
 If there isn't, and executable(s) are found, they are moved to the `~/.local/bin` directory and you will be asked about the rest.

 #### Overwrites